CHAPTER SEVENTEEN London & Clonmellon:- An unlikely union

 The arrival at Port Philip on October 18th 1848 must have been a welcome relief to the 221 assisted immigrants aboard the "Tasman" whatever the apprehensions they may have held about their future in a new and strange land.
 Ten of their number who had set out from Plymouth on June 15th (three adults and seven children) had perished during the 120 day voyage.
 Among the survivors were Bridget O'Neill (49), a widow, her two sons Thomas (20) and Patrick (15), and daughter Mary (18).
 According to the shipping records of the "Tasman" all were Catholics, and the two boys were able to both read and write.
 Mary was able to read only, whilst Bridget could neither read nor write.
 1 The place of origin of the family was recorded as Clonmellon in Co Westmeath, Ireland, where all of the children had been baptised.
 2

 According to the baptismal records seven children of Denis and Bridget were baptised at Clonmellon.
 They were James (Jan 25th 1815); Dennis (Nov 17th 1820); James (Nov 19th 1822); Dennis (April 10th, 1826); Thomas (July 9th 1827); Mary (April 12th 1830) and Patrick (April 23rd 1833).
 Kilrush was stated as the place of residence of the parents at the time of the older James' baptism but for the remaining children it is Clonlough.
 It is possible that there were other children as well, as the parish records are incomplete especially from 1809 to 1819.
-Of the children listed presumably the first two mentioned died young, and as only Thomas, Mary and Patrick accompanied their mother to Australia it would seem likely that the other two had either died as well, or as they would have been adults by this time, chose to remain in Ireland.
+Of the children listed, presumably the first two mentioned died young as succeeding children were given their name, and as only Thomas, Mary and Patrick accompanied their mother to Australia it would seem likely that the other two had either died as well, or perhaps as they would have been adults by this time, they may have chosen to remain in Ireland.
 The population of Co.
 Westmeath declined from 141,300 in 1841 to 111,407 in 1851 due to the famine and subsequent emigration.
 The death of Denis O'Neill Sr (or Neill as the name is recorded in the baptismal registers and shipping records) was recorded in the Clonmellon register as taking place suddenly on June 23rd 1843, but the precise place of burial is not recorded.
 Probably it was in the now abandoned graveyard at Killua where a number of the Chapman family also lie buried.
 5

 Old graveyard at Killua near Clonmellon.
 Denis O'Neill is almost certainly buried somewhere here.
 The ruins of the grand house which once belonged to the Chapman family is visible on the horizon in the distance.
 Possibly Denis and his future wife Bridget were both employed there.